Hello and welcome to my first blog post in which I will be documenting my journey through a short project prototyping an RFID reader!

 }

-I had many issues with drivers and imports and had to troubleshoot for a while until I fixed everything, but eventually, I got build and flash to work successfully.
+I had a lot of issues with drivers and imports and had to troubleshoot for a while fixing everything, but eventually, I got build and flash to work successfully.

-Now, I’ll describe how I organized the structure of the project.
+Now, I’ll describe how I organized the file structure of the project.

 main -